-Wordcab's API takes a conversation - whether it's in the form of an audio file, a .vtt file, or a JSON object, among other supported formats - and returns a summary, along with other useful insights.
+Wordcab's API takes a conversation - whether in the form of an audio file, a .vtt file, or a JSON object, among other supported formats - and returns a summary and additional valuable insights.

 To make the summary process as simple and intuitive as possible, Wordcab's API is split into several logical components.
-The API accepts one of a number of Sources to summarize.
-Each summary process is called a Job, which can consist of Transcript and Summary objects.
-More details below:
+The API accepts one of several Sources to summarize.
+Each summary process is called a Job, consisting of Transcript and Summary objects.
+More details are below:

 - Jobs: Jobs are created whenever you initiate a new process - whether this is transcription, summarization, or anything else.
 Each job has a